Lingzhi-Ouyang/Remix/README.md

 **Remix** is a tooling support for the verification using multi-grained specifications.
 It interfaces the TLC model checker, and provides conformance checking and deterministic execution of model-level traces.

+More ZooKeeper specifications can be found at: https://github.com/Disalg-ICS-NJU/zookeeper-tla-spec

 ## Overview